barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 * A decimal value of `0.968750` is equivalent to 31.0/32,
 * A decimal value of `0.984375` is equivalent to 31.5/32

-Using method 2, we take the _decimal_ formatted numerator and display its digits as follows:
+Using method 2, we take the _decimal-formatted_ numerator and display its digits as follows:

 **Tick Notation (method 2) in Halves of Thirty-Seconds**